As the old saying goes, "A picture can tell a thousand words." They also provide visual interest and an addition entry point into a story.

-The ups and downs of stock prices make a great example.
+The ups and downs of stock prices make a great example of how complex information can be made visually intuitive and easy to understand.
 Simply listing figures in a table requires readers to carefully analyze and compare the numbers to identify trends.
 Alternately, plotting them onto a fever chart can bring life to those numbers and make their relevance more easily understood.

 Infographics also play a double role as artistic elements, and they attract reader attention in much the same way as photographs.
 A gray, visually intimidating article about facts and figures can be made more approachable by including an informative and attractive infographic.

-This past winter I created the following infographic on ice fishing safety for the Utah Division of Wildlife.
+This past winter, I created the following infographic on ice fishing safety for the Utah Division of Wildlife Resources.
 Instead of writing an article on how thick ice must be to support anglers and equipment, I condensed it all into an easy-to-understand infographic.
 In the two weeks after posting it to Facebook and Twitter, at least 220,000 people had seen or shared it.

 We're all familiar with basic pie charts and bar graphs, which are really just simple infographics.
 Exported directly from a spreadsheet, these graphics can be a bit rough.
 With a little help from a designer and Adobe Illustrator, those numbers can be converted into a work of art that will double and triple readership.